bromodachi-team/bromodachi-web/blogs/bombermania-post-mortem.md

-<p>Hello - we’re Bromodachi; the developers behind Bombermania; and I’m Dat - the game designer of the team.
+<p>Hello - we’re <b>Bromodachi</b>; the developers behind Bombermania; and I’m Dat - the game designer of the team.
 In this post, we’ll discuss the game itself - what are the goods - the bads - and the uglies - about this game.</p>

 ## About the game